 The SLC2A9 gene encodes a protein that helps transport uric acid in the kidney.
 Variants of this gene are known to have significant associations with uric acid in the blood.

-Several malignancies such as Hodgkin’s disease, sarcoma, glioblastoma, and a variety of carcinomas have been associated with hypouricemia.
+Several malignancies such as Hodgkin’s disease, sarcoma, glioblastoma, and various carcinomas have been associated with hypouricemia.

-By following a low-purine diet, uric acid levels can be reduced by only 15% at most.
+By following a low-purine diet, uric acid levels can be reduced by only 15%.

 Mineral intake / deficiency